 Malc loves running around up here.

 Eventually, as the summit nears, you will look back and see Grasmere has dropped out of view below.
 That doesn’t lessen the view at all as you see the expanse of the view beyond Grasmere village to the ridge over to Thirlmere and the road to Keswick meandering up in the distance.

 At the Top

 Then, you are there.
 The summit.
 One last look back down the direction you came, and over Grasmere..

 But the views all around has you turning in circles.
 This is a spot for all weathers, not just sunshine.
-The mountains, lakes and landmarks appear all around.
+Mountains, lakes and landmarks appear in each direction.

 Further round to the right the unmistakable Langdale Pikes and the great central peaks.

 Yes, a summit you could spend ages on just looking out in wonder.
 A perfect picnic spot, if the weather is kind of course.

 Now then, I personally choose not to go down the way I came up.
 I love a circular route for a start.
 Plus, the summit area is one to be explored. knolls, marshes, tarns and nature is all around you.
 If you see the Windermere view above you can see tracks off in lots of directions.
 Head, down and left from the summit away from where you came up.